grellyd/grellyddotcom/content/writing/2023-07-31-threeplusone.md

 ---
-title: "The One plus Three Development Cycle: a six month retrospective"
+title: "The One plus Three Development Cycle: six months in"
 date: 2023-07-31
 author: Graham L. Brown
-draft: true
+draft: false
 ---

 My team has embraced the 1+3 development cycle over the past six months, and frankly I think I like it the most of any cadence I’ve tried.
 From my perspective in a technical leadership role, it strikes the right balance between time to dig around in your priorities to figure out what is important, and time to execute on your priorities.